 Don’t dismiss the condition and quality of facilities, even if you’re not the type to use them.
 I’ve never been in my condo pool in the 10 years I’ve lived at Costa del Sol (I believe in swimming only when I’m drowning), but it will matter to tenants and future buyers.

-Take note of whether the gym has missing equipment, if the carpark has accidentally become a second hand furniture store, and if the clubhouse or BBQ pits are in good condition.
+Take note of whether the gym has missing/rusty equipment, if the carpark has accidentally become a second hand furniture store, and if the clubhouse is more like a haunted house.